jubitaneja/souper-cgo20-artifact/README.md

   For demanded bits computation only from LLVM compiler, use `souper2llvm-db` to translate a given Souper IR to LLVM IR.

-- To build your own programs using a clang compiler with our maximally precicise data flow algorithms, you can point the CC and CXX environment variable to `/usr/src/artifact-cgo/performance/llvm-build/bin/clang` and `/usr/src/artifact-cgo/performance/llvm-build/bin/clang++`.
+- To build your own programs using a clang compiler with our maximally precise data flow algorithms, you can point the CC and CXX environment variable to `/usr/src/artifact-cgo/performance/llvm-build/bin/clang` and `/usr/src/artifact-cgo/performance/llvm-build/bin/clang++`.